RealCosmik/UnityLeakTracker/README.md

 # UnityLeakTracker

-[Unity's addressable asset system](https://docs.unity3d.com/Packages/com.unity.addressables@1.19/manual/index.html) uses ref counting to track when to unload asssets.
-Only annoying thing is that they dont expose the ref count of the given asset.
-This set of extension methods is a thin layer atop the addressables that tracks a ref count of assets & and also keeps a pointer to the object that requested the load.
+[Unity's addressable asset system](https://docs.unity3d.com/Packages/com.unity.addressables@1.19/manual/index.html) uses ref counting to track when to unload asssets, however they dont expose the ref count on the given asset.
+These extension methods on `AssetReference<T>` are a thin layer atop the addressables system that tracks ref counters and also keeps a pointer to the object that requested the load.

-usage is simple:
+API usage is non intrusive on existing project structures

 ```cs
 public class AMonobehavior